Want to know a cool fact? Women are the fastest-growing demographic in gun ownership.

 There are more good gun resources for women than ever, as long as you know where to look.

-To help you with that, I’ve put together this list of all types of firearms resources for women then finish up with some advice for finding local resources near you.
+To help you with that, I’ve put together a list of all my favorite resources for lady shooters, and I wanted to talk a little bit about finding local resources on your own, too!

 Table of Contents